viktorbezdek/awesome-github-projects/README.md

 - [avineshwar/shotlooter](https://github.com/avineshwar/shotlooter) - a recon tool that finds sensitive data inside the screenshots uploaded to prnt.sc
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration framework for building resilient data pipelines in Python.
 - [iterative/dvc](https://github.com/iterative/dvc) - 🦉 Data Versioning and ML Experiments
-- [mlcommons/ck](https://github.com/mlcommons/ck) - Collective Knowledge (CK, CM, CM4MLOps and CMX) is an educational project to learn how to run AI, ML and other emerging workloads in the most efficient and cost-effective way across diverse models, da
+- [mlcommons/ck](https://github.com/mlcommons/ck) - Collective Knowledge (CK, CM, CM4MLOps, CM4MLPerf and CMX) is an educational community project to learn how to run AI, ML and other emerging workloads in the most efficient and cost-effective way acro
 - [MISP/misp-taxonomies](https://github.com/MISP/misp-taxonomies) - Taxonomies used in MISP taxonomy system and can be used by other information sharing tool.
 - [infobyte/faraday](https://github.com/infobyte/faraday) - Open Source Vulnerability Management Platform
 - [odoo/odoo](https://github.com/odoo/odoo) - Odoo.
 Open Source Apps To Grow Your Business.